pulumi/examples/aws-ts-netlify-cms-and-oauth/cms/README.md

 ## File Path

 - .github/workflow
-  - The implementation of Github Actions and Github Workflow
+  - The implementation of Github Actions workflow
 - cms/infrastructure
   - The infrastructure of deploying cms app on AWS using Pulumi.
   - index.ts contain the code for the Pulumi program